werl/CubicVoxelGame/readme.md

 2. ```cmake .```
 3. ```make```

-in order for it to run you must run it form the current directory in the terminal
+In order for it to run you must run it form the current directory in the terminal

-## What This Accomplishes
-Honestly, I don't see much happening with this.
-It is just a place for me to play.
+There is a known bug that may require you to move assimp's config.h file into the standard include directory!